Everything You Need to Know About Palm Island!

-The island's store offers a unique selection of gifts, souvenirs, clothing, logo wear.
-We have the perfect gift or memento for that special something to remember...your island ...your time...your memories..
+The Island's store offers a unique selection of gifts, souvenirs, clothing and logo wear.
+We have the perfect gifts or mementos for that special something to remember...Your Island ...Your Time...Your Memories..
 We also have a humidor filled with quality cigars and other tobacco products.
-If you have forgotten to pack something we have that too. from tooth brushes, toothpaste and all your toiletry needs.
+The store also provides those items that may have been forgotten such as tooth brushes, toothpaste and toiletry needs.
 We also have a variety of grocery items available for your convenience at our Coconuts Cafe.
-Coconuts Cafe is you stop to start your day with a gourmet coffee or pastries and also carries a variety of specialty wine, cheeses.
+Coconuts Cafe is a great place to start your day with a gourmet coffee or pastries.
+While visiting Coconuts Store you will also find a variety of specialty wine, cheeses and more.

 Palm Island Marina:

 A full service, landside marina and yacht basin has 90 wet slips for boats up to 65 feet long.
 Electric, water, washer/dryer, grills, showers, heated pool and hot tub, cable television, trash removal, fuel, lift service, general store and tackle shop, plus marine repairs and accessories are available.
 Charter boats offer fishing, shelling and sightseeing.

 Palm Island Resort offers a unique meeting environment for groups up to 150.
 Food and beverage and meeting services are individually tailored to group needs.
 Meals can be provided at a variety of locations at the resort.
 In addition, our meeting staff can organize transportation, lodging, special events and team building activities, utilizing the varied locations available on our island from team building beachfront volleyball to eco-adventures.
 Audio and visual equipment is also available.
 (Visit our Meetings Section for more information.)